TheHive-Project/Cortex-Analyzers/analyzers/Jupyter_Analyzer/README.md

 #### Long report

 The long report template is used to render the notebook execution from a HTML export of the same notebook.
-In the raw data sent back to TheHive, you can have the all detail of the execution additionally to the HTML embedded code (be sure to set `any_only_html` to False accordingly)
+In the raw data sent back to TheHive, you can have the all detail of the execution additionally to the HTML embedded code (be sure to set `any_generate_html` to True accordingly).
+If you don't want to have the render directly in TheHive and lower the size of the response, please set this parameter to False.

 # FAQ